jlstewart379/worm/README.md

 If you're awesome enough to want to contribute

--fork it
+- fork it

--clone it
+- clone it

--push to a feature branch
+- push to a feature branch

--submit pull request
+- submit pull request